Flyers get lift from rookies, big 3rd period to beat Lightning

 The jolt of offense was awfully important for the Flyers considering they were without leading scorer Travis Konecny (upper body) for a third straight game, as well as puck-moving defenseman Jamie Drysdale (upper body).
 More on that here.

+"We miss T.K., he's a huge part of our energy," Tortorella said.
+"It's going to be hard if he doesn't get back in. … Everybody's got to chip in.
+I'm not sure what the situation is with T.K., when he comes back.
+Until he does, we've got to do it by committee and everybody just has to raise their level."

-• Samuel Ersson converted 20 saves on 22 shots to help the Flyers keep a dangerous Lightning team in check.
+• Samuel Ersson converted 20 saves on 22 shots to help the Flyers keep a dangerous Tampa Bay team in check.

+The Flyers held Nikita Kucherov to one point (an assist).
+The Lightning's star forward entered with 102 points already on the season.

+"I think we did what we've done all year," Ersson said.
+"We're very good at shutting other teams' offenses down.
+I think we maybe tried to have a little bit more patience to stay intact in the middle, protect the middle of the ice.

 Foerster's goal came on a beautiful move and backhanded shot to beat Andrei Vasilevskiy.